open-telemetry/opentelemetry-java-instrumentation/README.md

 These parameter names are very likely to change over time, so please check back here when trying out a new version!

 Please report any bugs or unexpected behavior you may find.

+#### Vendor-specific exporters
+Exporters from observability and Application Performance Management vendors are currently under development.
+We will compile a list of vendor-specific exporters as they become available.

 ## Building from source